 At last, I saw tiny fissures on two of them, and the next morning, five eggs had cracked.
 By mid-day two little heads were poking out, and I helped them come into the world.
 Soon they were all out, but the big egg showed no signs of cracking.
 One of my neighbors came by and said it was a turkey’s egg.
 Hardly worth hatching.
 Turkeys are stupid.
 You’ll never teach them to swim.

-But I thought, No I will give it another chance.
+I thought, No I will give the egg another chance.
 All through the next day I sat patiently, and, when I ventured to peek, I was quite sure I saw a tiny crack.
 The next morning, in the first streaks of sunlight, I felt something moving underneath me.
 I shifted my weight, and a big, awkward bird tumbled headfirst onto the ground!

 There was no denying that he was ugly, but I preferred to say he was “large” and “strong.”